 Overcoming the broken culture syndrome.

-As a leader, it is important to know what challenges or problems you are solving, then focus on those areas.
+As a leader, it is important to know what challenges or problems you are solving, and then focus on those areas.
 Each trigger of broken culture syndrome will likely require a targeted response.

 - Focus on what’s causing broken culture syndrome and dedicate yourself to becoming a community bound by purpose, performance, and principles.
 I.e. Assess the Culture